V sign: As an insult

 As an example of the V sign (palm inward) as an insult, on 1 November 1990, The Sun, a British tabloid, ran an article on its front page with the headline "Up Yours, Delors" next to a hand making a V sign protruding from a Union Jack cuff.
 The article attracted complaints about alleged Francophobia, which the Press Council rejected after the newspaper stated that the paper reserved the right to use vulgar abuse in the interests of Britain.

-On 3 April 2009, Scottish association football players Barry Ferguson and Allan McGregor were permanently banned from the Scotland national squad for showing the V sign while sitting on the bench during the game against Iceland.
-Both players were in their hotel bar drinking alcohol after the Scottish defeat to The Netherlands until around 11 am the next morning, meaning that both of the players breached the SFA discipline code before the incident as well, but the attitude shown by the V sign was considered to be so rude that the SFA decided never to include these players in the national line-up again.
-Ferguson also lost the captaincy of Rangers as a result of the controversy.
-McGregor's ban was lifted by then SFA manager Craig Levein and he returned to Scotland national squad in 2010.
+On 3 April 2009, Scottish association football players Barry Ferguson and Allan McGregor were banned from the Scotland national squad for showing the V sign while sitting on the bench during the game against Iceland.
+Both players had been drinking alcohol in their hotel bar after a defeat to The Netherlands until around 11 am the next morning, meaning that both of the players breached the SFA discipline code before the incident as well, but the attitude shown by the V sign was considered to be so rude that the SFA decided to exclude those players from the national team.
+Their club side Rangers fined both Ferguson and McGregor, and removed the club captaincy from Ferguson, as a result of the controversy.
+McGregor's ban was lifted by Scotland manager Craig Levein in 2010 and he returned to the Scottish national squad.

 Steve McQueen gives the sign in the closing scene of the 1971 motorsport film, Le Mans.
 A still picture of the gesture was recorded by photographer Nigel Snowdon and has become an icon of both McQueen and the film itself.

 For a time in the UK, "a Harvey (Smith)" became a way of describing the insulting version of the V sign, much as "the word of Cambronne" is used in France, or "the Trudeau salute" is used to describe the one-fingered salute in Canada.
 This happened because, in 1971, show-jumper Harvey Smith was disqualified for making a televised V sign to the judges after winning the British Show Jumping Derby at Hickstead.
 His win was reinstated two days later.
 Harvey Smith pleaded that he was using a Victory sign, a defence also used by other figures in the public eye.

 Sometimes overseas visitors to the countries mentioned above use the "two-fingered salute" without knowing it is offensive to the natives, for example when ordering two beers in a noisy pub, or in the case of the United States president George H. W. Bush, who, while touring Australia in 1992, attempted to give a "peace sign" to a group of farmers in Canberra—who were protesting about U.S. farm subsidies—and instead gave the insulting V sign.